Are you in the Southern Hemisphere? See the March Guide here.

 The boost in potassium this time of year is no mistake for mammals.
-This is the time of year they need the energy the most—for mating!
+This is the time of year we need energy most—for mating!

-These end-of-summer days, blood sugar, insulin levels and cortisol (stress hormones) are surging as mammals prepare to fight for the right to reproduce.
+In these end-of-summer days, blood sugar, insulin levels, and cortisol (stress hormones) are surging as mammals prepare to fight for the right to reproduce.

-Sex hormones also surge, boosting serotonin levels which pumps, amps and over-sensitizes the mammals, readying them for mating rituals—which can often be bloody.
-Serotonin thickens the blood for better clotting and constricts blood vessels, so if the mammal is injured during the rut, the body is literally ready for a fight.
-(1-8)
+Sex hormones also surge, boosting serotonin, which pumps, amps, and sensitizes mammals, readying them for mating rituals—which can often be bloody.
+Serotonin thickens blood for better clotting and constricts blood vessels, so if the mammal is injured during the rut, the body is literally ready for a fight.1-7

-When the sun sets, us humans have the tendency to turn on the lights and keep them on for an average of 6 hours after the sunset.
-That is six hours less melatonin, and more cortisol than we need.
+When the sun sets, we humans have the tendency to turn on the lights and keep them on for an average of six hours after sunset!
+That is six hours less melatonin and more cortisol than we need.

-In the natural world, we would be gorging on carbs, getting ready to mate, store fat, reserve fuel, burn the excess fat and shift from being summer/fall carb-burners to winter/spring fat-burners.
+In the natural world, we would be gorging on carbs, getting ready to mate, store fat, reserve fuel, and shift from being summer/fall carb-burners to winter/spring fat-burners.

-This September, give yourself permission to eat fruit, veggies and grains—as long as you are willing to minimize these during the winter and spring.
+This September, give yourself permission to eat fruit, veggies, and grains—as long as you’re willing to minimize these during winter and spring.

-September is the beginning of a major shift, as we go from carbohydrate-feasting to fat-burning fasting next spring.
-It all starts now… so get ready and enjoy the last month of summer!
+September is the beginning of a major shift, as we go from carbohydrate-feasting to using fat as the preferred fuel.
+Eating seasonally allows the body a break from only burning one type of fuel year round.
+It all starts now . . . so get ready and enjoy the last month of summer!

 Seasonal Grocery List